carlymclift/FlashCards/README.md

-# Flash Card!
+# Flash Cards!

 This is a game where you can answer 30 different flash card questions.
-The question topics all all code related and are very fun!
-The user will be presented with a question and multiple choice answer to select.
+The topics of the questions are all code related and very fun!
+The user will be presented with a question and multiple choice answers to select.
 At the end they will see the percentage of answers they got correct.

 ![Alt Text](https://media.giphy.com/media/UTYWUrm4BHm4Xz44ry/giphy.gif)